 If you’re trying to deal with roaches, you should also be asking how to kill cockroach eggs.
 Why?
-Because one “egg” can become 50 roaches.
-However, there is a proper way to deal with them and that is what I’ll be talking about.
+Because one “egg” can become 50 roaches if you don’t stop them right away.
+Fear not, there is a proper way to deal with them so they won’t hatch; and that is what I’ll be talking about.
 It’s important to know how to do it right, so you can avoid wasting all your efforts and allowing even more roaches to hatch from the eggs.

 Do cockroaches lay eggs?
 Yes, they do.
 In fact, they actually “lay” many eggs at a time.
 Roaches produce an egg sac, called an ootheca, that holds a bunch of eggs.
 The ootheca is basically a protective case.
 It’s a protein layer that hardens to become a protective case for eggs within.
 The exact number of eggs in a roach egg sac varies depending on what kind of cockroach you are dealing with.
 I’ll cover the four most common roaches that are pests to us.